|

 forms, then these clusters were repeated to make the complete dome

-Fig. 2.
-The plan of the composition shows the smallest blocks in
+The reflected ceiling plan of the composition shows the smallest blocks in

 the middle top of the view.
 The square blocks come next, then combinations

-of these with the third block are repeated untill we reach the dome
+of these with the third block are repeated until we reach the dome

 base.
 The color on the blocks is changed from layer to layer to

-help in understanding the geometry of the compostion.
+help in understanding the geometry of the composition.

 The simplest shape for the interior surface of the blocks is used

-here, where the middle of the block is shaped is divided into two
+here, where the middle base of the block is divided into two

 equal regions.